preceptress/yarp/readme.md

 Open Source.
 Super Fast.
 Like the speed of light (allmost) kind of fast.
 If you are doing anything with the Reddit API you will need a database at one point.
 This is a starting point.
 Easy to modify for your purposes.

 You do need to register your App with Reddit to get a App ID and Secret Key.
+All your constants are stored in a local .env file.

 https://www.reddit.com/prefs/apps/